Best Timpanis 2026

 PROS

-• • Remo Renaissance head provides excellent responsiveness and projection.
+• • Remo Renaissance head provides a focused, articulate sound across the range.

 CONS